renatoathaydes/specks/README.md

 # specks

-Specks enables a different way to check that your Ceylon code works.
+**specks** enables a different way to check that your Ceylon code works.

 Instead of writing traditional tests, you write specifications.